AML compliance checklist: best practices for due diligence

 Ideally, you should also have an independent auditor on an annual basis.
 If that’s not an option, consider someone from within your bank that does not have responsibility for AML compliance to ensure you’re getting an unbiased view.

 Automating your AML processes can ensure all steps are carried out consistently, with less room for error.
 The right technology can free up valuable time, onboarding new customers more efficiently and cost-effectively.
-To learn more about how technology can improve your AML compliance program, download our white paper: Transforming Know Your Customer Operations.
+To learn more about how technology can improve your AML compliance program, download our ebook, Transforming Know Your Customer Operations.

 Encompass’ intelligent process automation conducts live document and data collection, analysis and integration from public and premium sources to bring transparency to complex corporate structures and ultimate beneficial ownership, delivering the most accurate and complete KYC on demand.